MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-delete.md

 - IntuneSuite
 ---
 # Delete certification authority
-Delete a certification authority (CA) from the Microsoft Cloud PKI service.

-This article describes how to delete certificate authorities in the Microsoft Intune admin center.
+Stop the use of a certification authority (CA) in the Microsoft Cloud PKI service.
+This article describes how to use the following actions in the Microsoft Intune admin center to manage a CA:

+* Delete
+* Pause
+* Revoke

 ## Prerequisites
 Review the following requirements to successfully delete a CA in the Microsoft Intune admin center.